 a.
 Also the tenth day of this seventh month shall be the Day of Atonement: On the tenth of Tishri, the people gathered again for a holy convocation.
 But this was not a celebration feast, but a day to afflict your souls in humble recognition of sin and the need for atonement.

 b.
 An offering made by fire to the LORD: The priestly sacrifices and ceremonies for the Day of Atonement were described in Leviticus 16.
-Here, the emphasis is on what the individual Israeli did on that day.
+Here, the emphasis is on what the individual Israelite did on that day.

 c.
 And you shall afflict your souls: This command was first made in Leviticus 16:29, and both there and here we have no specific description of what it meant to afflict your souls.
 This has been interpreted as fasting for the entire day, and to make it a day of solemn reflection over one’s sins and life the previous year.
 It was also a day of rest: you shall do no work on that same day.

 d.
 Any person who is not afflicted in soul on that same day shall be cut off from his people: This strong statement of the command and punishment for disobedience is unique among these instructions for the feasts.
-In the strongest terms, God wanted His people to use this as a day of humble repentance, and to cease from their own work – while the High Priest worked hard to make the sacrifice that would bring atonement to the people of God (Leviticus 16).
+In the strongest terms, God wanted His people to use this as a day of humble repentance, and to cease from their own work – while the high priest worked hard to make the sacrifice that would bring atonement to the people of God (Leviticus 16).

 i.
 “Cut off from his people: the common expression for excommunication from the people of Israel.”
 (Peter-Contesse)